Select Page

 Over the years I’ve found the key has much more to do with touch and feel, and the guy, than the rig.
 You can give those guys (as long as its functioning properly) a wide range of stuff and they’re going to be relatively similar if not exactly the same in sound because its what they themselves create that makes it happen.
 And that’s true across the board.

-This story originally came from Vintage Guitar Magazine and this website.
+This story originally came from Vintage Guitar Magazine.